 If you are having issues uploading photos, there can be a number of factors, but the most common issue is Not enough memory allocated to PHP to process large photo files or post max size or upload max size are too low.

-But there may be hard limits set by your hosting that won't allow you to go over a certain amount and if that is the case, you may want to contact your hosting company and see if they can increase these PHP values for you in the php.ini file .
+If your settings don't match the above settings then your hosting company probably has a hard limit set on those.
+You may want to contact your hosting company and see if they can increase these PHP values for you in the php.ini file .

 403 or I/O Error only on certain images